 For the Mint Oreo Buttercream

 - In the bowl of a stand mixer fitted with the paddle attachment, or in a large bowl with a hand mixer, beat the butter and salt on low speed until smooth.
 Add powdered sugar and beat until smooth.
 Increase mixer speed to medium and beat for 5 minutes until fluffy.
-Add vanilla, peppermint extract, and heavy cream and beat to combine.
-Thin the frosting with additional cream (1 tbsp. at a time) if it is too thick.
+Add vanilla and peppermint extract and beat to combine.
+Thin the frosting with cream (1 tbsp. at a time) if it is too thick.

 - Add the green food coloring to the frosting and beat on medium speed until combined.
 Gently fold in crushed mint Oreos.